Performance Sheriffing

 2.2 Regressions vs Improvements

 First thing to note about how we investigate alerts is that we prioritize handling regressions!
-Unlike the improvements regressions ship bugs to users that if not addressed make our products worse and drive users away.
+Unlike the improvements, regressions ship bugs to users, which, if not addressed, make our products worse and drive users away.
 After acknowledging an alert:

 Regressions go through multiple status changes (TODO: link to sections with multiple status changes) until they are finally resolved